As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 It is also known as the Eye of Providence or the Masonic Eye.

-In Freemasonry, the All-Seeing Eye is a symbol used to remind members that the Great Architect of the Universe; God is observing all deeds, actions, and human thoughts.
+In Freemasonry, the All-Seeing Eye is a symbol used to remind members that the Great Architect of the Universe (God) is observing all deeds, actions, and human thoughts.

-The symbol first appeared as a Masonic icon in 1797 in the publication of Freemason’s Monitor or Illustrations of Masonry by Thomas Smith Webb.
+The symbol first appeared as a Masonic icon in 1797 in the publication of the Freemason’s Monitor or Illustrations of Masonry by Thomas Smith Webb.

 The Square and Compasses are one of the most recognized Freemasonry symbols.
-Its origin is traceable back to the middle ages from the stonemasons guild.

 The square in Masonry symbolizes morality in the essence of the Golden Rule.

-To deal with someone squarely refers to treating a person the way we want to be treated.
 It indicates Masons’ ability to apply the teachings of conscience and morality in testing the rightness of their actions.

 The compass stands for the ability to mark a clear boundary around our desires and passion.
-It represents self-restraint and control, which is the basis of morality and wisdom.

 The Square and Compasses combined serve as a reminder to Freemasons to explore personal desires and passions while maintaining morality.

-The letter G appears inside the Square and Compasses and at the center of the Blazing Masonic star.
-Its symbolism in Freemasonry often differs from one jurisdiction to another.
+The letter G appears inside the Square and Compasses and (sometimes) at the center of the Blazing Masonic star.

-Some Masons say it refers to ‘God’; the Supreme Being.
-Others articulate its meaning to ‘Geometry’; the study of the order of numbers in mathematics and sciences in general.
 Other lodges believe it stands for ‘Gnosis’; the understanding of spiritual mysteries which is a central part of the craft.

 Some Masons link the meaning of the letter G to Hebrew.
 In ancient Hebrew, the letter G had a similar numeric value of 3.
-In history, number 3 was used severally when referring to God and his teachings.

 Cable Tow

-A cable-tow is usually attached to a Mason’s robe.
+A cable tow is usually attached to a Mason’s robe.
 In the ancient days, cable was a strong rope used to tie together with heavy objects on a raft.
-A tow was also a rope used for pulling objects.
-A cable-tow, therefore, was a robust heavy rope used for binding and pulling objects.

-In Freemasonry, the cable-tow is a visible symbol of a person’s pledge to the craft.
+In Freemasonry, the cable tow is a visible symbol of a person’s pledge to the craft.

-The cable-tow can be related to the cord that unites a mother and child during birth.
+The cable tow can be related to the cord that unites a mother and child during birth.

 After a child is delivered, the physical bond between them is cut and replaced with unconditional love.

 During initiation, the cable-tow is removed from the recruit because the vow taken on the altar is stronger than a visible tie.
 It becomes a moral constraint bounding a person to brotherly love in the craft.
-The bond becomes a two-way traffic where a person is linked to Freemason, and Freemason is bound to the person.

 Masonic Blazing Star